Honolulu, Hawai‘i

 • Distracted driving

-As a result of these studies, Hawai‘i took immediate actions to combat the number of accidents occurring on the roadways by implementing laws and policies which would cause drivers to receive increased traffic citations or criminal charges after such negligent behavior.
+As a result of these studies, Honolulu took immediate action to reduce roadway accidents by implementing laws and policies designed to increase traffic citations or criminal charges for negligent driving behavior.

-During 2012, Hawai‘i reported the extreme steps it took to lower the number of serious injuries and fatalities caused by intoxicated drivers.
-The state instituted a “52/12” enforcement program which includes one sobriety checkpoint each week during the year in order to reduce the number of drivers operating a vehicle while under the influence.
-During implementation, 600 checkpoints throughout the state resulted in 450 arrests.
+In 2012, Honolulu reported significant efforts to reduce serious injuries and fatalities caused by intoxicated drivers.
+The city introduced a “52/12” enforcement program, which includes one sobriety checkpoint per week throughout the year to deter impaired driving.
+During the program’s implementation, 600 checkpoints across the city led to 450 arrests.

-The number of arrests of intoxicated drivers almost doubled between 2008 and 2011, in an effort to curb the number of devastating accidents on the roads.
-It is clear from the annual statistics that this effort has made a difference throughout the state, dropping the total fatalities by approximately 1/5.
+The number of arrests for intoxicated driving nearly doubled between 2008 and 2011 in an effort to reduce serious accidents on the roads.
+Annual statistics show that these efforts have had a significant impact across the state, reducing total fatalities by about 20%.

-Another major cause of car accidents throughout the state involves speeding.
-The Hawai‘i Department of Transportation has also taken extreme steps to curb the number of speed-related accidents and corresponding fatalities through administering heightened traffic citations to speeders.
+Another major cause of car accidents across the state is speeding.
+The Honolulu Department of Transportation has taken significant steps to reduce speed-related accidents and fatalities by issuing increased traffic citations to speeders.

-However, despite the best efforts of law enforcement officers over the last decade, car accidents continue to occur throughout the state and have lasting repercussions on accident victims and their families.
-Many accidents occur to tourists throughout the state, ruining what should have been a stress-free vacation far away from the mainland.
-Unfortunately, tourists who were accident victims could spend months and even years pursuing insurance claims and personal injury claims after an accident.
-It is important to speak with a personal injury attorney you can trust after a car accident, who is well versed in Hawai‘i personal injury law.
-It is difficult to bring a claim for damages from a different state, especially one which is across an ocean, but you should continue to pursue your right to damages after a severe accident.
+Despite the dedicated efforts of law enforcement over the past decade, car accidents continue to happen throughout the state, often with lasting impacts on victims and their families.
+Many accidents involve tourists, disrupting what should have been a relaxing vacation away from the mainland.
+Unfortunately, tourist accident victims may spend months or even years dealing with insurance claims and personal injury cases.
+It's crucial to consult with a trusted personal injury attorney experienced in Honolulu personal injury law after an accident.
+Pursuing a claim from out of state, especially one across an ocean, can be challenging, but you have the right to seek compensation after a serious accident.
+Call our Honolulu Personal Injury Lawyer if you have questions.

 Meet Attorney Dennis Potts